infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/introduction.md

 ```

 After the library is installed you can simply import what you need.
-You can browse through the documentation to see the examples of usage of implemented nuts-and-bolts.
+You can browse through the documentation to see which nuts-and-bolts are available and how to use them.